13 REASONS WHY

 I’m able to make light of this now, but giving up driving was a blow to Janet’s sense of self.
 During the weeks after that decision, she lost 25 pounds.
 A few of those returned.
 Slowly, she leveled off emotionally.
 Now she’s a gracious passenger who doesn’t look back.
 (Well, rarely.
 She does still miss the wheel.)

 I’m grateful for my wife’s dementia because it has progressed slowly.
 This is a bright silver lining.
 Dementia is taking its time with her, and Janet has been able to keep working.
 At first, we could not conceive of that.
-She stayed strong on routine daily matters but became wobbly with people or matters that she encounters infrequently, including long-time acquaintances and operational processes that only arise quarterly or annually.
+She stayed strong on routine daily situations but became wobbly with people or matters that she encounters infrequently, including long-time acquaintances and workplace processes that arise only quarterly or annually.
 Don’t ask about the circulation desk at the library.
 Occasionally that duty falls to Janet, and she has to start virtually from scratch, with little understanding of the procedures.
 With obstacles such as these, how could Janet continue?